RetroNora/MERA_ELZAB_ComPan_8_16/README.md

 ## MEMORY
 ComPAN has a feature of expanded address bus to 21 lines (A0 - A20), and can address up to 2 Mb of RAM.
 Since 8080 address space ends on 64k it has to use RAM banking.
 The computer has a i8257 for handling the DMA transfers.
+Mine unit got two 128/512k RAM boards.
+One got full 512k, the other 384k.
+It seems that the board could be populated with 4116 (128k) or 4164 (512k).
+It has jumpers that need to be set according to ICs used.

 ![alt text](https://github.com/RetroNora/MERA_ELZAB_ComPan_8_16/blob/main/Pics/RAM%20map.png)